opencdms-dev/pyopencdms/docs/datamodel.rst

 OpenCDMS splits base tables into layers

-- Climate Data Model (storage and transfer - can be used independently)
+- Climate Data Model (storage and exchange - can be used independently)
 - Application database (user / application configuration)
 - Derived tables
 - Access control (applied to all layers)